Arrangements during the current pandemic

 - Visit the Journal Office in person to give notice that you want to present the petition.
 You need to give at least one sitting day’s notice.
 A sitting day is a day when the House is meeting.
 So, the latest you need to visit the Journal Office is before the House finishes meeting on the previous sitting day.

 - Bring the top sheet of the petition with you.
-It should contain the full text of the petition and the names, addresses and handwritten signatures of at least two petitioners (unless there’s only one petitioner, in which case one signature and address is fine).The Journal Office will check the petition, take a copy and give you back the original.
+It should contain the full text of the petition and the names, addresses and handwritten signatures of at least two petitioners (unless the petition is addressed as coming from a single petitioner, in which case one signature and address is fine).The Journal Office will check the petition, take a copy and give you back the original.

 - The Journal Office will also agree a neutral title for the petition with you.
 The title and your name will be printed on the Order Paper and in Hansard.